bloom42/blog/content/drafts/i-no-longer-trust-tech-monopolies.md

 This is the result of technical choices mostly made to protect business models which are antagonist to the users' needs.

+This is feodalism.
+History taugh us that it's bad.

 We can't beat them playing by their rules.
 They will always have a bigger and faster cloud.
 We should be smarter.